Strategic Communications

 • Consider the impact of globalization on communication and culture today.

-• Understand the dynamics and impacts of communication and information flow.
+• Understand the impact of communication and information flow.

-• Explore how communication skills facilitate authentic, transformative human interaction.
+• Explore how communication skills enable human interaction.

-• Learn to develop, implement and evaluate communication plans that align with the goals of an organization.
+• Learn to develop communication plans that align with business or government goals.

 Free and open learning resources